-The LUP provides protection for marine resources, including marine ESHA such as kelp forests, intertidal areas, near shore shallow fish habitats.
+The LUP provides protection for marine resources, including marine ESHA such as kelp forests, intertidal areas, and near shore shallow fish habitats.
 Although development proposed in tidelands or submerged lands would remain under the permit jurisdiction of the Coastal Commission, the LUP provides guidance regarding the protection of marine areas.
-The LUP ESHA Map shows marine ESHA areas.
+The LUP ESHA Map also shows marine ESHA-resource areas.
 The ESHA Map will be reviewed and updated periodically to reflect up to date information and necessary revisions shall be made as an amendment to the LUP.
 The LUP policies establish that the presence of ESHA not already designated on the ESHA map shall be determined on the basis of site-specific study prior to the approval of any development.
 Habitat area found to meet the definition of ESHA shall be accorded all protection provided for ESHA by the LUP.
 ESHA shall be protected against significant disruption of habitat values and only resource dependent uses may be permitted within ESHA.

 The LUP policies provide for the protection of wetlands.
 The biological productivity and the quality of wetlands shall be protected and where feasible restored.
 The policies set forth the limited instances in which the diking, filling or dredging of wetlands or open coastal waters could be allowed, where there is no feasible less environmentally damaging alternative and where all feasible mitigation measures have been provided.
 Lagoon breaching or water level modification shall not be permitted until and unless a management plan for the lagoon is developed and approved, except in the case a health or safety emergency.
-The LUP provides for the development of a lagoon management plan for Malibu Lagoon, which is located within Malibu Creek State Park.
+The LUP provides for the development of a lagoon management plan for Malibu Lagoon, which is located within Malibu Lagoon Greek-State Beach.
+Park.

 The LUP also provides for the protection of water quality.
 The policies require that new development protects, and where feasible, enhances and restores wetlands, streams, and groundwater recharge areas.
 The policies promote the elimination of pollutant discharge, including nonpoint source pollution, into the City's waters through new construction and development regulation, including site planning, environmental review and mitigation, and project and permit conditions of approval.
 Additionally, the policies require the implementation of Best Management Practices to limit water quality impacts from existing development, including septic system maintenance and City services.
-Finally, the policies require that the water quality objectives established in the RWQCB Basin Plan and the SUSMP are incorporated into planning and implementation of new development.
+Finally, the policies require that the water quality objectives established in the California Water Quality Control Plan, Los Angeles Region RWQCB (Basin Plan), and the policies established by the Los Angeles Regional Water Quality Control Board (RWQCB) in the Los Angeles County municipal stormwater permit and the Standard Urban Storm Water Mitigation Plan for Los Angeles County and the Cities in Los Angeles County (SUSMP) and the SUSMP are be incorporated into planning and implementation of new development.